AdventureTodo/AdventureTodoList/README.md

 Any individual could choose to use this app.

 - **Habit:**
+Great for productivity and allows the user to maintain a habit of acomplishing their tasks via in-app milestones

 - **Scope:**
 We first want to focus on the basic todo list functionally, such as create a task, set a deadline, and send notification.
 Then, we want to implement a reward system that user can buy collections with the tasks they complished.
 Finally, it would be nice to have a friend circle functionality so that user can find their study groups.
+In addition to this, a nice feature to have would be sharing the same tasks with your friends

 ## Product Spec